hummingbot/hummingbot-site/docs/blog/posts/academy-common-hallmarks-of-successful-miners/index.md

 The first thing to get started is to join the Discord community.
 Trading discussions occur in #trader-chat or #liquidity-mining.
 Hummingbot’s support team from Discord is very responsive as well and they can help you with any setup issues with your strategies.
 Start by asking questions in the [Discord](https://discord.com/invite/hummingbot?ref=blog.hummingbot.org) channels!

 ---

+**Disclaimer:** The content of this article is provided by a community contributor and does not represent the views of Hummingbot Foundation.
+The content above does NOT constitute investment, financial, legal, or tax advice, nor does any of the information contained on this article constitute a recommendation, solicitation, or offer to buy or sell any digital assets, securities, options, or other financial instruments or other assets, or to provide any investment advice or service.